If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 $325

 This card offers considerable value, as it earns 4X points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X) and 4X points at restaurants.
 Plus, earn 3X points on flights booked directly with airlines or on American Express Travel.
-Meanwhile, over $500 in value annually can potentially offset the entire $325 annual fee.
+Meanwhile, the value of its annual benefits can potentially offset its entire annual fee.
 (Terms apply.)
 Overall, it’s an incredibly lucrative card for those who spend a lot in its bonus categories and can use its spend credits.
-Read Full Review

 On American Express' Secure Website.